sshmaxime/interview/README.md

 Our backend is connected to our frontend via Websocket.
 We have a function listening to changes in our db making it "realtime".
 When "things" happens and the db get updated (let say Zidane is playing and got a score of 100 during the weekend) then our backend will properly send this info to all our users through websocket.
 Update will be "live" on the frontend.

 3. What are the trade-offs?
-Possibility of big json objects.
+Possibility of big json objects, might not be super efficient to sort.
+In the case of RethinkDB there is a function to do that and it is stated to be fast.
 Possibility of sending update to users that don't need it.
 Needs of good replication in our databases (rethinkdb handles it but in the case where we would build our own system we could use a merkle tree).
 Not thinking of anything else at the moment.